 - 1. In arranging travel, meal and hospitality, claimants must: - a.
 Consider alternatives to travel such as teleconferencing and videoconferencing. - b.
 Obtain pre-approvals from appropriate authorities for travel. - c.
 Use the Trip Calculator to determine the most cost efficient mode of travel for trips outside of our geographic jurisdiction (see "Choosing Modes of Travel") - d.
 Use service providers designated by the Agency where appropriate. - e.
 Request and accept lowest common carrier fare. - f.
-Cancel hotel booking prior to 6:00 p.m. to avoid no-show charges. - g.
+Cancel hotel booking prior their cancellation policy to avoid cancellation penalty. - g.
 Submit all expense claims on a timely basis. - h.
 Provide written explanations for unusual expenses. - i.
 Provide original, detailed and itemized receipts for all expense claims - j.
 Provide descriptions for all expenses claimed including the purpose of the trip and for meals, the names of all participants. - k.
 Upon resignation, submit all claims for outstanding expenses to the Agency prior to leaving.